 Specialist sensor provider Omega will be joining the Dwyer Group, which was acquired by Arcline in 2021.
-Arcline invests in industrial businesses which are technology-driven and purpose-led for a better future.
+Arcline private equity invests in industrial businesses which are technology-driven and purpose-led for a better future.

 The sale of Omega was a valuation of approximately 20.4x Omega’s 2021 adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA).

 In addition to the divestment, London-based Spectris has unveiled a €356m share buy-back programme.
 Initially, a sum of €178m will be launched in accordance with the authority granted by the company’s shareholders at the 2021 AGM.
 A further €178m will be launched, subject to the approval of the Company’s shareholders at the 2022 AGM, to be held at the end of May.

 Spectris focuses on delivering value beyond measure for all its stakeholders and targets global, attractive and sustainable markets, where growth and high returns are supported by long-term drivers.

 The company provides customers with expert insight through advanced instruments and test equipment, enabling customers to reduce time to market, and improve processes, quality and yield so they can design, develop, test and manufacture their products to make the world cleaner, healthier and more productive place.